harmsk/atomic-management/README.md

 basis *without* tampering with global configurations.

-Users can begin using this package immediately after installation with no additional configuration other than the creation of the `atomconfig.cson` or `atomconfig.json` file.
+Users can begin using this package immediately after installation with no additional configuration other than the creation of the `.atom/config.cson` or `.atom/config.json` file.
 If you encounter issues, please submit a GitHub issue with as many details as possible.

 ## Per-Project Config files: How to
-The `atomconfig.cson` or `atomconfig.json` file should be specified in a syntax similar to the global config file `.atom/config.cson`.
+The `.atom/config.cson` or `.atom/config.json` file should be specified in a syntax similar to the global config file.
 An example is shown below.

 ```
 "*":